la2050/archive/_projects/2015/the-story-project.md

   The Story Project encourages at-risk youth in underserved communities to improve communication skills and personal identity through storytelling rooted in the media arts.
-'In one to three sentences, please describe your proposal.': >- We propose the creation of a media dialogue between rival communities throughout the city of Los Angeles that erases violence by humanizing the surrounding neighborhood.
-Stories have power.
-Media is a way of sharing those stories.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders